 New York Antitrust Laws

 Antitrust laws are meant to foster competition and job growth by limiting any one company's control of a given market and artificially inflating prices.
-Most antitrust laws were passed after a handful of powerful monopolies squashed competition and stifled economic growth in the last nineteenth century.
+Most antitrust laws were passed after a handful of powerful monopolies squashed competition and stifled economic growth in the last half of the nineteenth century.

 Antitrust cases usually are handled by the federal government, particularly since they typically involve interstate commerce, but states also play a role.
 New York antitrust laws allow private lawsuits against defendant businesses, as long as claims are brought within four years.

-The basics of New York antitrust laws are summarized below.
+The basics of New York antitrust laws are summarized in the table and article below.
 Check out FindLaw's Small Business Law center to learn more about business regulations.